ETCBC/dss/docs/transcription.md

 --------------
 We map the transcriptions and lexemes to Hebrew unicode.
 The transcriptions are consonant only, the lexemes are pointed.
-Vowel points have been transcribed by one or more special characters, probably in order to fine-tune the position of those points with respect to their consonants.
+The vowels we encounter in the source data been transcribed by one or more special characters, probably in order to fine-tune the position of those points with respect to their consonants.
 We reduce them to the Hebrew unicodes.